DUNE-DAQ/triggermodules/README.md

 git clone https://github.com/DUNE-DAQ/triggermodules.git
 ```

-You must also add "triggermodules" on the list at the bottom of "./sourcecode/CMakeLists.txt", and you should tell the compiler where DuneTriggerAlgs was installed:
+You must also add "triggermodules" on the list at the bottom of "./sourcecode/CMakeLists.txt", and you should tell the compiler where triggeralgs was installed:
 ```
-export CMAKE_PREFIX_PATH=/area/where/DuneTriggerAlgs/is/installed:${CMAKE_PREFIX_PATH}
+export CMAKE_PREFIX_PATH=/area/where/triggerals/is/installed:${CMAKE_PREFIX_PATH}
 ```

 Now you are ready to install it:
 ```
-build_daq_software.sh --install
+dbt-build.sh --install
 ```

 Hopefully, you didn't get any errors and you now have everything compiled.